rclone/rclone/docs/content/docs.md

 environment variable to contain your password, in which case it will be used for decrypting the configuration.

+If you are running rclone inside a script, you might want to disable password prompts.
+To do that, pass the parameter `--ask-password=false` to rclone.
+This will make rclone fail instead of asking for a password, if if `RCLONE_CONFIG_PASS` doesn't contain a valid password.

 Developer options
 -----------------